 AutoSync guarantees that normal record and record-while-play will always work correctly.
-In certain cases however, AutoSync may cause feedback in the digital carrier, so synchronization breaks down.
+In certain cases however, e.g. when the inputs and outputs of a DAT machine are connected directly to the Hammerfall DSP, AutoSync may cause feedback in the digital carrier, so synchronization breaks down.
 To remedy this, switch the HDSP's clock mode over to 'Master'.